Nael-Studio/nael-platform/examples/auth-http/README.md

 - Auto-mount the Better Auth request handler under a configurable `/api/auth/*` prefix via the provided module
 - Enforce authentication globally via the Auth guard while opting specific routes out with the `@Public()` decorator
 - Opt specific controllers or handlers into authentication by adding `@UseGuards(AuthGuard)` wherever you need scoped protection instead of the global guard
+- Register additional global guards (like the example `TenantGuard`) to apply organization-specific checks across every request
 - Attach the authenticated session to every request with the provided middleware

 ## Prerequisites